Effective (Floquet) Lindblad generators from spectral unwinding: Spectral unwinding

-where for every pair of complex modes $c$, we determine the number $z_{c} \in \mathbb{N}$ which counts how many neighbouring peaks have amplitudes that are on the order of the amplitude of the main peak according to the criterion $ {A^{(\text{max,i})}_{c}}/{A^{(\text{max,0})}_{c}} \ge \eta , $ with $A^{(\text{max},i)}_c=\Tr\sqrt{\Phi_c^{\dagger(x^{(\text{max,i})})} \Phi_c^{(x^{(\text{max,i})})}}$.
-We additionally introduce a cutoff $N_b$ for the maximal number of branches considered and only consider the peaks $i=1,...,N_b$.
-This gives us a way to systematically search around the unwound generator $\mathcal{S}_{\text{unf}}$, instead of searching around the generator of the principle branch $\mathcal S_0$, which can drastically reduce the required numerical effort.
-In Fig.~\ref{fig:2spins}(e) we apply this modified Markovianity test for a spin chain of length $L=2$ and the parameters $N_b=2$ and $\eta=0.7$.
-We observe that we almost fully recover valid von-Neumann generators.
-Note that for $L\ge 3$ this choice of $N_b$ and $\eta$ will not suffice to recover valid von-Neumann generators in every point of the phase diagram.
-Here, to minimise the complexity, for a given point one can search for the smallest $N_b$ and largest $\eta$ which yield a generator of von-Neumann form.
-In the SM \cite{SM}, for $L=3$ we have set $N_b=1$ and varied $\eta$ to find an optimum along the vertical red line at $E=2.5$ in Fig.~\ref{fig:2spins}(e).
+where for every pair of complex modes $c$, we include the $z_{c}$ neighbouring Fourier peaks with amplitudes $ {A^{(\text{max,i})}_{c}}/{A^{(\text{max,0})}_{c}} \ge \eta , $ with $A^{(\text{max},i)}_c = || \kett{\Phi_c^{(x^{(\text{max,i})})}} ||$.
+We additionally introduce a cutoff $N_b$ for the maximal number of branches considered, i.e.~$z_c\leq N_b$.
+This gives rise to a systematic search around the unwound generator $\mathcal{S}_{\text{unw}}$, instead of searching around the generator of the principle branch $\mathcal S_0$, which can drastically reduce the required numerical effort.
+In Fig.~\ref{fig:2spins}(e) we apply this modified Markovianity test for a spin chain of length $L=2$ and parameters $N_b=2, \eta=0.7$.
+We observe that we almost fully recover valid von Neumann generators.
+Note that for $L\ge 3$ this choice of $N_b$ and $\eta$ will not suffice to recover valid von Neumann generators in every point of the phase diagram.
+Here, to minimise the numerical effort, for a given point, one can search for the smallest $N_b$ and largest $\eta$ which yield a generator of von Neumann form.
+In App.~\ref{sec:app-comp}, for $L=3$ we have set $N_b=1$ and varied $\eta$ to find an optimum along the vertical red line at $E=2.5$ in Fig.~\ref{fig:2spins}(e).